updated on 13 March 2025

 There are three components to training to become a barrister.
 These are:

-To complete the academic component of training, you need either a law degree or a non-law degree and the Graduate or Postgraduate Diploma in Law (GDL/PGDL).
+To complete the academic component of training, you need either a law degree or a non-law degree awarded in the UK/Republic of Ireland (or its equivalent, as determined by the BSB) and the Graduate or Postgraduate Diploma in Law (GDL/PGDL).
 Your degree needs to be a minimum of a 2:2.
 During the academic component, you’ll cover the seven foundations of legal knowledge.

 For more information about the academic component, visit this webpage.
 The rules and requirements relating to the academic component of training can be found in part two of the Bar Qualification Manual.

 The vocational component covers a range of subjects to ensure that you acquire the specialist skills, knowledge of procedure and evidence, attitudes and competence to prepare you for becoming a barrister.
 If you successfully complete the vocational component of training, you’re 'called’ to the Bar by your Inn.
-However, you may not practise as a barrister until you’ve completed the pupillage/work-based learning component.
+However, you’ll not be authorised to practise as a barrister until you’ve completed the pupillage/work-based learning component.

 For more information about the vocational component, visit this webpage.
 The rules and requirements relating to the vocational component of training can be found in part three of the Bar Qualification Manual.